 The deadline to apply for the 2014 Humane Studies Fellowship has passed.
+Applicants will be notified of their status by May 1.

 “Due to the support I’ve received from the Institute for Humane Studies over the years, I am now finishing my dissertation, publishing academic journal articles, and interviewing for jobs.”